Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-slice of passionfruit cheesecake on a plate with whole cheesecake in the background
+Slice of passionfruit cheesecake on a plate with whole cheesecake in the background.

 You’re going to love this tangy passionfruit cheesecake!
 With a unique texture and flavor, this fruity cheesecake recipe makes an impression on anyone.

-Naturally gluten-free, keto, and refined sugar-free with a vegan option, this cheesecake encompasses everything you could ever hope for in a dessert recipe– healthy, rich, and creamy.
+Naturally gluten-free, keto, and refined sugar-free with a vegan option, this fruity cheesecake encompasses everything you could ever hope for in a dessert recipe– healthy, rich, and creamy.
 The ultimate tropical recipe, this summer dessert is the perfect blend of tangy and sweet.
 This homemade cheesecake will please everyone!

-Why You’ll Love This Recipe…
+👩🏽🍳 Why You’ll Love Passionfruit Cheesecake

-• Delicious: Bright flavors that go along with almost any other recipe, this passionfruit cheesecake is super flavorful.
+• Delicious: Bright flavors that go along with almost any other recipe, this baked passionfruit cheesecake is super flavorful.

 • Easy to Make: No water bath needed!
 It’s easy to make with minimal steps!